Skills

 Skills ensure there is an adequate workforce, with the skills to work safely and the ongoing development to adapt to changing requirements.
 Sharing safety learnings and resources can only make ports safer if people are able to understand and implement them.
 Ports cannot become safer if people don’t know how to act safely.
 Port workplace culture must promote safety as the main driver for performance, and people and the main drive for safety.

-In January 2023, a new skills strategy was launched which detailed how PSS would reposition itself over the next five years as the main port skills organisation, working alongside other wider maritime organisations.
+The PSS Skills Strategy 2023 – 2028 document was the first skills strategy by the organisation, launched to detail how PSS would reposition itself over the five years as the main port skills organisation, working alongside other wider maritime organisations.
+The strategy contains three pillars.

-PSS is the standard setting body for port skills and this work includes developing and reviewing National Occupational Standards.
-Internal competency assessments already exist within some ports but are in the minority.
+PSS is the standard setting body for port skills, and this work includes developing and reviewing occupational standards, competency standards, and considers the potential for PSS to expand its role through accreditation of sector-specific training.

 Skills Strategy

-This five-year plan, fully updated in March 2024, demonstrates how PSS can truly take the lead on skills in the port sector, focussing on all the elements that support a strong, future-proof, highly skilled workforce.
+This five-year plan, updated in January 2026, demonstrates how PSS is leading on skills in the port sector, focusing on all the elements that support a strong, future-proof, highly skilled workforce.
 This includes understanding the long-term career needs for both new entrants and the existing workforce, promoting the sector by developing skills which allow port workers to maximise their employment opportunities and helping train the workforce to stay safe.

 Port Skills Group and working groups